-The mattress will come with either one or two air chambers (depending on what size you get).
+The mattress will come with either one or two air chambers (depending on what size people get).
 The air chamber is part of Sleep Number’s “DualAir™ Adjustability” feature.
-It allows you to adjust firmness and support on each side of the bed to your Sleep Number setting.
+It allows people to adjust firmness and support on each side of the bed to the Sleep Number setting.

 The hoses to pump air into the chamber are 4ft in length.

-The CSE model comes with a 2” “Comfort Layer” of foam above the air chamber(s) that’s intended to add cushion and contour to your whole body.
+The CSE model comes with a 2” “Comfort Layer” of foam above the air chamber(s) that’s intended to add cushion and contour to the whole body.

-The 2” foam layer will contour to your body if five specific areas: head/neck, shoulders, lower back, hips, and feet.
+The 2” foam layer will contour to the body if five specific areas: head/neck, shoulders, lower back, hips, and feet.

 In addition to the comfort foam layer, the top of most Sleep Number mattresses come with a fiberfill material sewn in (some representatives have also called this “quilting foam”).
 This adds an enhanced level of plushness and softness to the top of the mattress.

-Optional: You can also purchase a FlexFit Adjustable Base for your bed that will allow you to raise the head and foot of the bed.
+Optional: People can also purchase a FlexFit Adjustable Base for their bed that will allow them to raise the head and foot of the bed.

-The firmness of your mattress is adjustable with the Sleep Number bed and its “DualAir Adjustability” technology.
-Your individual Sleep Number number will determine how firm your bed is because your number determines how much air fills the air chambers in your mattress.
+The firmness of the mattress is adjustable with the Sleep Number bed and its “DualAir Adjustability” technology.
+The individual Sleep Number number will determine how firm the bed is because the number determines how much air fills the air chambers in the mattress.

-That being said, the fewer layers between the air chamber(s) and the top of your mattress, the firmer your bed will be because there is less cushion.
+That being said, the fewer layers between the air chamber(s) and the top of the mattress, the firmer the bed will be because there is less cushion.

 The CSE is the most luxurious (and cushioned) model in the Classic Series of Sleep Number beds.
 It has the thickest comfort layer (2”) so it is probably the least firm of the Classic Series.

-- You Sleep With A Partner: Sleep Number beds are very popular with couples because they allow each person to adjust their side of the bed to their comfort level.
+- People Who Sleep with a Partner: Sleep Number beds are very popular with couples because they allow each person to adjust their side of the bed to their comfort level.
 If you opt for the FlexFit Adjustable Base you can also move the head and foot of the bed to your preference as well.

-You Might Not Want To Consider This Mattress If:
+Who Might Not Want to Consider This Mattress:

-- You Are On A Budget: At $1,899 for a Queen mattress, the CSE Sleep Number bed is an investment.
+- People Who Are on a Budget: At $1,899 for a Queen mattress, the CSE Sleep Number bed is an investment.
 This price includes just the mattress, not the adjustable base, FlexFit Adjustable Base or Sleep IQ Technology which you’d need to purchase at an additional cost.